he-dev/SmartConfig/README.md

 The `DecimalColorFormatter` allows you to use colors defined as `126, 24, 33`.

-`SmartCofig` won't colors as names but it can parse them.
+`SmartCofig` won't save colors as names but it can parse them.
 This means if the value is `blue` it'll be parse correctly.

 ### _Can is store collections natively without JSON?_